-Faculty: Dr. Jim Cummings, Medical Director & ER Staff Physicians
+Faculty: Dr. Jim Cummings, Medical Director & Offered: All periods except closed July block, mpitts@broadlawns.org Conditions:

-Offered: All periods except closed July block, when ALS/EM:8401 is offered.
+ER Staff Physicians when ALS/EM:8401 is offered.

-Nate Kramer, MPH 319-325-8786 nathan-kramer@uiowa.edu Max Enrollment: 1 Report To: Molly Pitts mpitts@broadlawns.org Special Conditions: Grading is PASS/FAIL only Housing provided.
+Report To: Molly Pitts Special Grading is PASS/FAIL only

+Housing provided.

 The student will be supervised and taught by the attending staff who are board certified in family practice and/or emergency medicine.
 The student will be scheduled to work a rotation involving days, evenings, nights and weekends to ensure an exposure to the varying patterns of emergency medicine patients.
 During the day, students will attend morning report and noon teaching conferences.